glamouracademy/reversing-exercise/README.md

 reversing-exercise
 ==================
-takes a string "How are you?" and outputs "?uoy era woH"
+takes a string "How are you?" and outputs "woH era ?uoy"